gianlucacasaleufficio-eng/he4s-messenger/CONTRIBUTING.md

 ```
 yarn build-everything:watch # runs until you stop it, re-generating built assets on file changes
-# Once this command is waiting for changes, you will need to run in another terminal `yarn worker:utils && yarn worker:libsession` to fix the "exports undefined" error on start.
+# Once this command is waiting for changes, you will need to run in another terminal `yarn worker:utils && yarn worker:libhe4s` to fix the "exports undefined" error on start.
 # If you do change the sass while this command is running, it won't pick it up.
 You need to either run `yarn sass` or have `yarn sass:watch` running in a separate terminal.
 ```

 ## Multiple instances

-Since there is no registration for Session, you can create as many accounts as you can public keys.
+Since there is no registration for HE4S, you can create as many accounts as you can public keys.
 Each client however has a dedicated storage profile which is determined by the environment and instance variables.

-This profile will change [userData](https://electron.atom.io/docs/all/#appgetpathname) directory from `%appData%/Session` to `%appData%/Session-{environment}-{instance}`.
+This profile will change [userData](https://electron.atom.io/docs/all/#appgetpathname) directory from `%appData%/HE4S` to `%appData%/HE4S-{environment}-{instance}`.

 There are a few scripts which you can use: